 You’d think I never had felt before

 In this stanza, the speaker defends his act of wood-chopping.
-The tramps seems to criticise him for doing this work for pleasure, whereas they might do it for need or money.
+The tramps seem to criticize him for doing this work for pleasure, whereas they might do it for need or money.
 The speaker says that they make him, because of their attitude of selfishness, love this task all the more.

-He remarks that he has never enjoyed the doing of this physical work involving holding a left the axe-head, planting his feet firmly on the earth, and the soft and smooth movement of the muscles in the heat of the spring season , as he is enjoying it now.
+He remarks that he has never enjoyed the doing of this physical work involving holding a left the ax-head, planting his feet firmly on the earth, and the soft and smooth movement of the muscles in the heat of the spring season, as he is enjoying it now.
 He does not feel discouraged by the critical attitude of the tramps towards his doing his work.